ervandew/eclim/src/doc/content/vim/html/complete.rst

 .. warning::

-  Html completion has been disabled on Windows because of a native call which blocks indefinitely.
-Hopefully in the future this issue will be resolved or worked around.
+  Html completion has been disabled on Windows when using the headless version of eclim because of a native call which blocks indefinitely.
+Hopefully in the future this issue will be resolved or a work around found.

 Configuration